Provides students with the opportunity to work with a faculty member on one of their ongoing research projects and/or within the community.

 Projects

-Regardless of the approach and design, SNAP is an activity program for children, youth, teens and young adults with various disabilities, and offers developmentally appropriate, relevant and meaningful movement experiences in a Station Based Pedagogy approach.
+Regardless of the approach and design, SNAP is an activity program for children, youth, teens and adults with various disabilities, and offers developmentally appropriate, relevant and meaningful movement experiences in a Station Based Pedagogy approach.

 Students interested in exploring issues related to and/or experiences of children, youth, teens and young adults with disabilities, and in particular in active play contexts, will enjoy this type of experience.